mdlutowski/microservices-demo/cypress-e2e-tests/README.md

 ### Installing

-To run this project you just need to install the npm dependencies
+To run this project you just need to install the npm dependencies</br>
+[Ensure that you are in the right folder (`cd cypress-e2e-tests`)]

 ```
 npm install